x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

     > [!NOTE]
     > If your current public folder quotas in Exchange Online are less than 25 GB, you can use the [Set-OrganizationConfig](https://docs.microsoft.com/powershell/module/exchange/Set-OrganizationConfig) cmdlet to increase them with the DefaultPublicFolderIssueWarningQuota and DefaultPublicFolderProhibitPostQuota parameters.

 - In Microsoft 365, Office 365, and Exchange Online, you can create a maximum of 1000 public folder mailboxes.
-However, a maximum of 100 public folders is supported for migration from Exchange Server.
+However, a maximum of 100 public folder mailboxes is supported for migration from Exchange Server.

 - If you intend to migrate users to Microsoft 365 or Office 365, you should complete your user migration prior to migrating your public folders.
 For more information, see [Ways to migrate multiple email accounts to Microsoft 365 or Office 365](https://docs.microsoft.com/Exchange/mailbox-migration/mailbox-migration).